-Create a little self-standing friend to celebrate St. Patty's Day using a recycled paper roll, foam, and chenille sticks.
-This little assembled leprechaun can sit on your child's desk as a homework helper, or on a shelf to celebrate the season and create a little mischief.
+Create a little self-standing friend to celebrate St. Paddy's Day.
+The assembled leprechaun can sit on your child's desk as a homework helper, or on a shelf to celebrate the season and create some light-hearted mischief.

 What You Need:

 - Recycled paper tube (short)

 - Green and pink foam

 - Green construction paper